testcontainers/testcontainers-go/docs/modules/registry.md

 with authentication for the given host, username and password sets.
 It returns a function to reset the environment back to the previous state, which is helpful when you need to reset the environment after a test.

-On the same hand, the module also exposes a way to get the Docker Auth Config for the Registry container, thanks to the `DockerAuthConfig` helper function.
+On the same hand, the module also exposes a way to build a Docker Auth Config for the Registry container, thanks to the `DockerAuthConfig` helper function.
 This function returns a map of `AuthConfigs` including base64 encoded Auth field for the provided details.
 It also accepts additional host, username and password triples to add more auth configurations.